tomwhite/spelling-bee/README.txt

 espeak to read out the word and the spelling.
 She used this version with her classmates to practice for the real thing.

-The second program is an HTML version (http://tomwhite.github.com/spelling-bee/index.html) that uses jQuery and Google Translate's text-to-speech function.
+The second program is an HTML version that uses jQuery and Google Translate's text-to-speech function.
 It should work in most modern browsers.
+Due to cross-domain restrictions from Google Translate it only works locally, so just open index.html in a browser.